 Access, corrections and complaints

 Our aim is to always have accurate, complete, up-to-date and relevant personal information.
-When you deal with us, you should check the information we hold about you is correct.
+When you deal with us, please check the information we hold about you is correct.

 If you think we have not handled your personal information correctly, you can make a complaint with our Customer Care team, the Office of the Australian Information Commissioner (OAIC) or, in certain circumstances, the Australian Financial Complaints Authority (AFCA).
 We recommend you contact us first so we can try and resolve your complaint effectively and efficiently as generally, the OAIC and AFCA will refer you back to us if you have not already complained to us.